-Many Black immigrants who came to Alberta as family groups in the early 1900s had previously lived in Oklahoma Territory alongside the Five Civilized Tribes (Cherokee, Creek, Seminole, Chickasaw, Choctaw).
+Many Black immigrants who came to Alberta as family groups in the early 1900s had previously lived in Oklahoma Territory alongside the Five Civilized Tribes (the Cherokee, Creek, Seminole, Chickasaw, and Choctaw nations).
 Following the creation of the state in 1907, Black residents faced increased levels of discrimination through segregation laws and voter disenfranchisement.

 Around that same time, advertisements promoting farms of 160 acres for $10 in Western Canada appeared in American newspapers.
 As racism in the United States increased along with mob lynching of Black people and the burning of Black towns and businesses, folks began looking for options to escape racism and disenfranchisement.

 An advertisement from the Boley Progress newspaper, 11 February 1911.